geetanshu-m/Video-Sync/Readme.md

 - Clery + Celery Beat
 - Redis
 - Docker / Docker Compose
+- Postgres

 ### Things achived in the project

 - Included Async worker which runs tasks periodically.
 - Exposed GET API to get the results present in the DB.
 - Over this get API with search query param, service can search on the tile and description
+- There is advanced full text search implemented using SearchVector.
 - Project Dockerized

 ### How to run this application